xlandscape/LandscapeModel-Core/COMPONENTS.md

 - Chunks: for fast retrieval of timeseries
 - Element_Names: `time/hour`: None, `space/reach`: as specified by the `Reaches` output
 - Offset: `time/hour`: as specified by the `FromTime` input, `space/reach`: None
+- Geometries: `time/hour`: None, `space/reach`: as specified by the `ReachesGeometries` output
 #### InflowReaches
 This output lists the element names of reaches as reported by the `Inflow` output.
 This order may differ from the order of reaches in all other outputs with scale `space/reach`.
 - Scales: `space/reach`
 - Type: `numpy.ndarray`
 - Shape: `space/reach`: the number of reaches for which inflow-data is available
 - Element_Names: `space/reach`: as specified by the output itself
+- Geometries: `space/reach`: as specified by the `InflowReachesGeometries` output
 #### Inflow

 - Data Type: `float`